 David Smith is a successful para rower and cyclist who has won Gold medals at international level.
-David has overcome enormous setbacks and recovered to extremely high levels of fitness thanks to determination and high standards of nutrition.
+David has overcome enormous setbacks and recovered to extremely high levels of fitness.
+This is thanks to determination and high standards of nutrition.

 He was born in 1978 with a club foot and underwent repeated medical interventions to break and reset the foot.
 Doctors considered full amputation of the foot at birth.

-In 2009 he took up para rowing (formerly known as adaptive rowing), soon joined a coxed four team in the disability LTAMix4 category, and helped the team to Gold at the 2009 World Rowing Championships.
+In 2009 he took up para rowing (formerly known as adaptive rowing).
+He soon joined a coxed four team in the disability LTAMix4 category.
+David and helped the team to Gold at the 2009 World Rowing Championships.
 In 2011 he participated in the same event at the World Championships and won Gold in 3 minutes 27.10 seconds, a win by almost five seconds.

 This result also qualified them for the Paralympics in 2012.
 The year saw them win Gold in the London 2012 games, as well as travelling to Munich to bring home Gold in the World Cup.
 The following year he was awarded an MBE.
 A post box in Grampian Road, Aviemore, has been painted gold in honour of David’s Paralympic Gold.